Duties and Responsibilities

 The Supervisory Board appoints, supervises and advises the Management Board and is directly involved in decisions of fundamental importance to the company.
 The Supervisory Board performs its work in accordance with the legal provisions, the Articles of Association, its rules of procedure and its resolutions.
-It consists of twelve members, who are each elected for terms of four fiscal years.
+It consists of twelve members, who were each elected for four fiscal years by the 2018 Annual General Meeting.
 The Supervisory Board continuously oversees the management and advises the Management Board.

 The Chairman of the Supervisory Board is an independent member.
 The same applies to the chairs of the committees which the Supervisory Board has set up.

-The Supervisory Board must be composed in such a way that its members as a group have the knowledge, ability and specialist experience required to properly complete its tasks.
+The Supervisory Board is composed in such a way that its members as a group have the knowledge, ability and specialist experience required to properly complete its tasks, and are all familiar with the real estate industry as the sector in which the company operates.
 Each Supervisory Board member shall ensure that he or she has enough time to carry out his or her mandate.
-As a rule, nominations for election to the Supervisory Board should only be for persons who have not yet reached the age of 75 at the time of the election.
-The standard limit for length of membership on the Supervisory Board has been set at 15 years.

-At least one member of the Supervisory Board must have expertise in the fields of accounting or auditing (Section 100 (5) of the German Stock Corporation Act).
+At least one member of the Supervisory Board has expertise in the fields of accounting or auditing (Section 100 of the German Stock Corporation Act).

 Supervisory Board Committees

 The Supervisory Board sets up an Executive and Nomination Committee, an Audit Committee and a Finance Committee from among its members.
 Further committees are formed as required.
 Committees are made up of at least four members of the Supervisory Board.
 The committees prepare subjects which are to be discussed and/or resolved by the Supervisory Board.
 In addition, they pass resolutions on behalf of the entire Supervisory Board.
 The basis for committee work was the transfer of tasks and responsibilities within the scope of the legal provisions.